 So If you want to read an article in medium, you need to pay from $5 -$50 per month based on the number of articles you want to read.

 As a premium member, you will get an ads-free article, daily emails containing article links of your choice, a monthly newsletter, etc.

 You will also get an audio version of articles if you are having an issue with reading.
-This is something really a stand-alone feature which helps visually impaired audience to enjoy their favorite articles.
+This is something really a stand-alone feature that helps visually impaired audience enjoy their favorite articles.

 As far as monetization is concerned, there is no option of adding AdSense or any other ad network.
 You can not run any affiliate marketing promotion, neither you can sell any service.